Morocco specific questions

 How will I get back to the airport?

-Your support team will organise a taxi back to the airport, or with the driver if he is picking someone else up.
-Alternatively, simply jump on the airport shuttle bus or in a cab, it’s dead easy and the airport is only 15 – 20 minutes from the volunteer house.
+Your coordinator (or host family) will organise a taxi back to the airport, or with the driver if he is picking someone else up.
+Alternatively, simply jump on the airport shuttle bus or in a cab, it’s dead easy and the airport is only 15 – 20 minutes from the accommodation.